 - These nail polish marble Easter eggs from Henry Happened look like so much fun to make and have a GORGEOUS end product!

 - Who doesn’t love puffy paint?
-Better Home and Gardens used it to make really neat Puffy Paint Easter Eggs.
+Make and Takes used it to make neon Puffy Paint Easter Eggs.

 - Okay, so these silhouette Easter eggs from Le Papier Studio are really impressive.
 But they look a little too difficult for young school age kids.
 I think a slight alteration would make them doable.
 Maybe having the kids draw and cut out simple designs themselves?